use-ink/ink-playground/README.md

 5. `make build`

+Then pull and tag the docker image which is used by the backend to compile, test & format Smart Contracts:

+6. `docker pull achimcc/inkbackend`

+7. `docker tag achimcc/ink-backend ink-backend`

-and finally, to start the backend:
+Finally, start the backend with:

 6. `make backend-run`